Sankarambadi Sundaraachari: Literary career

 In 1942, he penned Maa Telugu Thalliki, which became the state song for Andhra Pradesh later.
 At first, he penned this song for a Telugu Film Deena bandhu but for reasons not known, the director of the film didn't keep it in the film.
 So Sankaram got disheartened, but His Master's Voice bought the song for 116 Rupees.
 The music for the lyrics were composed by Tanguturi Suryakumari and S. Balasaraswathi.
 The album was released and it was overwhelmingly positively received by the public turning it as a great seller for the company.

 He penned a different version of Ramayana by the name Sundara Ramayanam.
 Later on, he also wrote Sundara Bharatam, besides half-a-dozen other works.
 Unfortunately, none of his works are available for reprint, even with senior scholars, libraries or his relatives.
 With this, posterity is denied the opportunity of studying his great works.
 He wrote 'Buddhageeta' which was popular seller over 10000 copies.

-He used to engage a renowned scholar of his time, Kapistalam Srirangachary in (friendly) literary duels and discuss politics with Madabhushi Ananthasayanam Ayyangar, former Lok Sabha speaker, both of whom resided in the same street.

-His poetry was liked by all and in one such memorable moment, He was given a cheque of INR.
-116/- and honoured by the then President of India, Rajendra Prasad and the Prime Minister of India Jawaharlal Nehru.
+He would often engage the renowned scholar of his time, Kapistalam Srirangachary, in friendly literary duels and discuss politics with Madabhushi Ananthasayanam Ayyangar, the former Speaker of the Lok Sabha.
+Both scholars lived on the same street.
+His poetry was admired by readers around the world, and in one particularly memorable instance, he was honoured by the then President of India, Rajendra Prasad, and Prime Minister Jawaharlal Nehru, who presented him with a cheque for ₹116.